qhmu/qhmu.github.io/news/index.md

 # {% include icon.html icon="fa-solid fa-newspaper" %}News

+### 2026-02-10

+Quanhua received outstanding team teaching award from the Faculty of Science and the University.

 ### 2026-01-01

 Welcome Ziyi Sheng to join the team as a PhD student!